Hanteng Autos

-Hanteng Autos (汉腾汽车; officially Jiangxi Hanteng Automobile Co., Ltd.) is a privately owned Chinese automobile manufacturer headquartered in Shangrao, Jiangxi, China.
-It is a private automobile manufacturing company that mainly focuses on the research and development, manufacture and marketing of traditional fuel-powered vehicles, new energy vehicles, and automotive parts.
+Hanteng Autos (汉腾汽车; officially Jiangxi Hanteng Automobile Co., Ltd.) was a privately owned Chinese automobile manufacturer headquartered in Shangrao, Jiangxi, China.
+It is a private automobile manufacturing company that mainly focused on the research and development, manufacture and marketing of traditional fuel-powered vehicles, new energy vehicles, and automotive parts.

 History

 Established in November 2013 and headquartered in the Shangrao Economic and Technological Development Zone in Shangrao, Jiangxi.